 This website is for all government offices in Ohio so be careful if you start exploring, they do have a map to the location, I have identified Knox for you: http://www.ohiorecorders.com/knox.html

 Here is a portion of that map featuring the townships of Liberty and Bloomfield Twps.
 Remember South Bloomfield was part of Knox in 1847 but became part of Morrow County in 1848.
 The area in yellow highlights the Spracklin land and a little more.

 NOTE: This map is not only important for Spracklin Research but for anyone who had family in Knox Co., Ohio in 1847.
 This is also important to me for my John and Mary Keller research.
 The parents of Elizabeth Keller who married Daniel D. Spracklin a son of John and Lydia Spracklin.

 Interesting stuff: In the past I have mentioned Rufus Putnam and the deed above is signed by a Rufus Putnam.
 He was a Justice of the Peace in Washington County.
 I visited his land in North Brookfield, Massachusetts where he lived before he left for Marietta, Ohio.
 I visited Campus Martius and viewed the house that he lived in.
 They had it indoors inside the museum to preserve it.
 The land office building is outside this museum.
 He knew the Goss family.
 He knew Capt.
 Philip Goss and Judith and probably Philip Goss and Keziah Cooley.

-Try this link to his papers at the Marietta College Library Special Collections.
+Try the Marietta College Library Special Collections.
 Who knows you might get luckier than me and find something about your family.
 Click on the finding aid to see all the people he interacted with in his life.
 Does the name Timothy Pickering mean anything to Goss researchers.
 Also try the search engine.
 Enjoy.